mit-pdos/sigmaos/cpython3.11/Doc/library/array.rst

       Remove the first occurrence of *x* from the array.

-   .. method:: clear()

-      Remove all elements from the array.

-      .. versionadded:: 3.13

    .. method:: reverse()

       Reverse the order of the items in the array.